Let a Lancaster Social Security Disability Lawyer Help You With the SSD Benefits Process

 Filing an Appeal After Being Denied Benefits

 The Social Security program is strict with their requirements and definitions of disability.
-This can cause a lot of confusion, lead to frustration, and leave you unsure off where to turn.
+This can cause a lot of confusion, lead to frustration, and leave you unsure of where to turn.
+A Lancaster Social Security Disability Lawyer at Berger and Green will be with you every step of the way to navigate this process.

 If you meet the definition of disabled but are being denied benefits, you can file an appeal.
 You will need the following updated information and documentation before filing an appeal to your denied claim.